Protected/rowboat/README.md

 When you're done, go to the `config` directory and edit the config files (or not).

-To learn what each environment or module does, and what are their config file parameters, and what THOSE do, just open it and check the top of the file.
+To learn what each environment or module does, and what their config file parameters do, just open it and check the top of the file.
 Environments are in the files named `EnvNAME.js` and modules are in `ModNAME.js`.

 ## Config manually